ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

    .. note::

       This option must be in the list of ``.run <options>`` for ROCm component installation.
-      The AMDGPU driver is installed for the currently running Linux kernel version.
-To install the AMDGPU driver for a different kernel, reboot to the specific Linux kernel and reinstall AMDGPU using the runfile.
+      The AMD GPU Driver is installed for the currently running Linux kernel version.
+To install the AMD GPU Driver for a different kernel, reboot to the specific Linux kernel and reinstall the AMD GPU Driver using the runfile.

    For example, to install ROCm with no other options, the command line is as follows: